omnistrate-community/ci-cd-example/README.md

   - **`OMNISTRATE_PASSWORD`**: Your Omnistrate password.

-- Ensure that your Compose Spec file includes the `x-omnistrate-image-registry-attributes` section with the placeholder values for the `auth` section.
+- Ensure that your Compose Spec file includes the `x-omnistrate-image-registry-attributes` section as shown below, as well as the `x-omnistrate-service-plan` section.
+Refer to the [x-omnistrate-service-plan](https://docs.omnistrate.com/getting-started/compose-spec/#x-omnistrate-service-plan) for more information.
   ```yaml
   x-omnistrate-image-registry-attributes:
     ghcr.io: # Change to docker.io if you want to publish your image on docker.io